LxyFlorian/redis-csharp/README.md

 GET :

 ```
-redis.Get("foo") // Will return the value of foo
+redis.GetString("foo") // Will return the value of foo
 ```